-- 1. Resource marketplace item of any type (Book as 2D resource or Scenario as a 3D resource). - 2.
-Filters Properties with a specified array of possible values. - (a) Property defined in the database, therefore somewhat dynamic, but its management will not be included in the web editor. - (b) Value paired with property, selectable and allowing the filtration in the item list.
+1. Resource - Marketplace item of any type (Book as 2D resource or Scenario as a 3D resource).

-3. Screenshot - bound to resource, previews how the item looks like in the mobile app for students.
+- 2. Filters Properties with a specified array of possible values. - (a) Property Defined in the database, therefore somewhat dynamic, but its management will not be included in the web editor. - (b) Value Paired with property, selectable and allowing the filtration in the item list. - 3.
+Screenshot Bound to resource, previews how the item looks like in the mobile app for students. - 4.
+Asset Bound to resource, any physical file included in the original resource that is copied to marketplace storage.